Home

 Prescription Sleep Medications

-Prescription sleep medications can help people with chronic insomnia get the sleep they need for better health and vitality.
-Doctor-prescribed sleep aids are just one choice in an arsenal of sleep aids that include over-the-counter medications, natural supplements, herbal treatments, and aromatherapy.
+Doctor-prescribed sleep aids are just one choice in an arsenal of sleep medicines that include over-the-counter medications, natural supplements, herbal treatments, and aromatherapy.

 An older class of sleep medications called benzodiazepines (also known as BRAs' or hypnotics) include sleep aids such as Xanax, Ativan and Prosom.
 These sleep drugs have their place, but can be heavily sedating and addictive.